valentingol/deep-learning-installation/README.md

 sudo apt-mark manual cuda-\*
 ```

-### CuDNN Installation
+### cuDNN Installation

-Now you will install CuDNN that contains libraries written in C used by Tensorflow.
+Now you will install cuDNN that contains libraries written in C used by Tensorflow and Jax.
 The link of the official tutorial is <https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html>.
 Once again, I summarize the installation below.

-First go to the CuDNN page: <https://developer.nvidia.com/cudnn>.
-You must register an account to get access to the page so register yourself if it's the first time you try to download CuDNN.
+First go to the cuDNN page: <https://developer.nvidia.com/cudnn>.
+You must register an account to get access to the page so register yourself if it's the first time you try to download cuDNN.
 There is also a quick survey to complete or to skip.
 Otherwise just login in your account.

-Now click on the button "Download CuDNN" and check "I agree to the terms".
+Now click on the button "Download cuDNN" and check "I agree to the terms".
 Some versions are proposed but they are not the versions we want.
 So click on "Archived cuDNN Releases"

 ![alt text](docs/cudnn_archives.png)

-Then choose CuDNN 8.1.1 version **that is compatible with CUDA 11.2**.
+Then choose cuDNN 8.1.1 version **that is compatible with CUDA 11.2**.
 And download **cuDNN Library for Linux ([your architecture])** (ex x86_64).
 Move the file in the folder containing the previous CUDA installation file.
 Open a terminal in this folder and run the following command to unpack the libraries, to copy them in cuda foder and to make them executable:

 ```script
 tar -xzvf cudnn-<file_name>.tgz